mrdijk/EnergyEfficient_FL/fabric/k8s/README.md

 # TODO: update documentation here
 # Use username ubuntu (-u), this is the same as the local ssh command used to log into the VM
 ansible-playbook -i inventory/dynamos-cluster/inventory.ini cluster.yml -b -v --private-key=~/.ssh/slice_key -u ubuntu
-# TODO: now the connection works and the cluster.yml is executing, still need to test if it now does everything correctly after executing
+# TODO: now the connection works and the cluster.yml is executing, but nodes not connected, now try with new IPv6
 # TODO: then run next step to check the nodes with the script

 TODO: Update: now used ip address with local SSH and that also times out and does not work.
 So, now tried to mimic SSH command with IPv6 for ansible_host, such as: node1 ansible_host=2001:610:2d0:fabc:f816:3eff:fe65:a464 ip=10.30.6.111 etcd_member_name=etcd1
+# TODO: now run again with IPv6 in inventory

+# TODO: before changing ip to also the IPv6:
 TODO: Did get these fatal errors in the process, but it continued, might not be that important:
 # TASK [kubernetes/node : Modprobe conntrack module] ******************************************************************************************************************************************
 # changed: [node3] => (item=nf_conntrack) => {"ansible_loop_var": "item", "changed": true, "item": "nf_conntrack", "name": "nf_conntrack", "params": "", "state": "present"}